to the walled city of Korçula, Croatia & starting point

 Pasion Beach Adventure VIP

-excursion you will take a short ride from the ship to Bahia Ciega
+excursion you will take a 45-minute ride on a motorized

-along Passion Island’s white sand beaches where swaying palm
+along the white sand beaches where swaying palm

 trees and a variety of birds welcome you to this tropical